Haydeni0/pi-humidity/README.md

 ---

-## Installation instructions
+## Install guide

 ---

-### Physical installation instructions
+### Physical installation

 Connect Adafruit DHT22 sensors to the Raspberry Pi's GPIO pins (see [tutorial on pimylifeup.com](https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/)).

-Note down the GPIO pin numbers that the data pins of the DHT22 sensors are connected to.
+Note the GPIO pin numbers that the data pins of the DHT22 sensors are connected to for use in the software installation.

 ---

-### Software installation instructions (Raspberry Pi, Raspian [bullseye])
+### Software installation (Raspberry Pi, Raspian [bullseye])

 Update